CCS-Lab/project_model_based_fmri/docs/source/index.rst

 .. centered:: |version|
 ----

-**MBfMRI** is a unified Python fMRI analysis tool on task-based fMRI data to find a brain implementation of a latent behavioral state.
+**MBfMRI** is a unified Python fMRI analysis tool on task-based fMRI data to investigate brain implementations of latent neurocognitive processes.
 It combines two fMRI analytic frameworks: *model-based fMRI* and *multi-voxel pattern anlysis (MVPA)*.
-MBfMRI provides simple executable functions to conduct computational modeling (supported by hBayesDM[1]), and run model-based fMRI analysis using MVPA.
+MBfMRI offers simple executable functions to conduct computational modeling (supported by `hBayesDM <https://doi.org/10.1162/cpsy_a_00002>`_ [1]), and run model-based fMRI analysis using MVPA.

-The basic framework of model-based fMRI by O'Doherty et al. (2007)[2] consists of the following steps.
+The basic framework of model-based fMRI by `O'Doherty et al. (2007) <https://doi.org/10.1196/annals.1390.022>`_ [2] consists of the following steps.

 1) Computational modeling of subjects' behaviors
 2) Extraction & time series generation for state values in the model (a.k.a latent process)
 3) Relate latent process with task-fMRI time series data

 Upon the prevailing massive univariate approach based on GLM, **MBfMRI** extends the framework by adopting MVPA regression models.
-The MVPA approach (model-based MVPA) has the following two differences.
-First, MVPA regression models predict cognitive process directly from brain activations, so enabling acquisition of *reverse inference* model denoted by Poldrack (2006)[3].
+The model-based MVPA approach has the following two differences compared to the previous approach: first, MVPA regression models predict cognitive process directly from brain activations, so enabling acquisition of *reverse inference* model denoted by `Poldrack (2006) <https://doi.org/10.1016/j.tics.2005.12.004>`_ [3].
 Second, instead of mapping statistical significance, the brain activation pattern correlated with the latent process is obtained by interpreting trained MVPA regression models.

-The exact workflow of MVPA approach, model-based MVPA, consists of the following steps.
+The specific workflow of model-based MVPA approach, consists of the following steps.

 .. image:: https://raw.githubusercontent.com/CCS-Lab/project_model_based_fmri/main/images/mbmvpa_workflow.png
    :alt: mbmvpa_workflow
    :align: center

-1) Generate latent process signals by fitting computational models with behavioral data, and extracting time series of latent process followed by HRF convolution.
+1) Generate latent process signals by fitting computational models with behavioral data and extracting time series of the latent process followed by HRF convolution.
-2) Generate multi-voxel signals from preprocess fMRI images allowing ROI masking, zooming spatial resolution, improving the quality of signals by several well-established methods (e.g. detrending, high-pass filtering, regressing out confounds).
+2) Generate multi-voxel signals from preprocessed fMRI images allowing ROI masking, zooming spatial resolution, and improving the quality of signals by several well-established methods (e.g., detrending, high-pass filtering, regressing out confounds).
-3) Train MVPA models by feeding multi-voxel signals as input (X) and latent process signals as ouput (y), or target, employing the repeated cross-validation framework.
+3) Train MVPA models by feeding multi-voxel signals as input (X) and latent process signals as output (y), or target, employing the repeated cross-validation framework.
 4) Interpret the trained MVPA models to visualize the brain implementation of the target latent process quantified as brain activation pattern attributed to predict the target signals from the multi-voxel signals.

-Othre distinguished features of model-based MVPA are that Model-based MVPA is flexible as it allows various MVPA models plugged in and Model-based MVPA is free of analytic hierarchy (e.g. first-level anal. or second-level anal.).
+Other distinguishing features of model-based MVPA are that (1) model-based MVPA is flexible as it allows various MVPA models plugged in and (2) it is free of analytic hierarchy (e.g. first-level anal. or second-level anal.).

 The package provides the GLM approach, model-based GLM, as well and it has the same procedure of the prevailing approach.
 The only part shared with MVPA approach is **1) Generate latent process signals** to provide parametric modulation of the target signals.
 The first-level and second-level analysis are done by **NiLearn** modules, `FirstLevelModel <https://nilearn.github.io/modules/generated/nilearn.glm.first_level.FirstLevelModel.html>`_ and `SecondLevelModel <https://nilearn.github.io/modules/generated/nilearn.glm.second_level.SecondLevelModel.html>`_ respectively.
 Please refer to the links.